jettro/semi-website/_guides/weaviate/current/schema.md

 - [Add a property to a schema item](#add-a-property-to-a-schema-item)
 - [Delete a property from a schema item](#delete-a-property-from-a-schema-item)
 - [FAQ](#frequently-asked-questions)

-## Video Guide

-If you prefer video over text, you can use the video edition of this guide.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5bqpcIX2VDQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Basics